ossf/malicious-packages/README.md

 - Move the affected versions into a `database_specific` array indicating that which versions were false positives - if some versions are malicious and some are false positives.

+Finally, reports that have been added to the malicious packages repository will not be removed.

 **Note:** support for handling false positives is TBC.